Re: [INFO] How to Use Mods and CC

 - Check new articles on “best mods” and “best CC”.
 Don’t use old articles: They’re more likely to recommend content that’s no longer compatible with the game.

 - Check what streamers are playing with.
-Don’t download the mods/CC from the streamers, though (more on why here).
+Don’t download the mods/CC from the streamers, though (more on why under "What to Avoid").

 These are some common places Sims 4 creators post their own mods/CC:

 - Patreon – Both CC and mod creators use Patreon; some will offer support on Patreon as well, while others use a Discord server for support.
-Maxis does not support the requirement that you be a patron in order to download content but does permit limited early access and donations, which many creators use Patreon for.
+Maxis does not support the requirement that you be a paying patron in order to download content but does permit limited early access and donations, which many creators use Patreon for.
+At the moment, this Forum does report on updates and issues for mods that you need free membership to acquire.
+(That may change in the future.)

 - Tumblr – Lots of CC creators here, but not all are actively supporting their content; check for recency and comments.